cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 (which could be considered basic), we will use the Hierarchical Layout to show how the Atmos stacks can be configured for very complex organizations and infrastructures.

-We will assume we are using just one Organization `acme` and just one AWS Organizational Unit `core`.
+We will assume we are using just one Organization `acme` and just one AWS Organizational Unit (OU) `core`.
 But as you will notice, the layout can be easily extended to support many AWS Organizations and Organizational Units.

 Create the following filesystem layout: